yizeyi18/ScalES/doc/refactor2020.rst

 - [ ] Move the density and wavefunction extrapolation part into iondynamics

+- [ ] Either make all string values of keywords to be lower case, or make string comparison case insensitive

+- [ ] Do not document the parameter values yet in sphinx yet (they are not stable for now).
+Directly refer to esdf.hpp and esdf.cpp

+- [p] Atom positions should not be remapped back to [-0.5 a, a), where a is the lattice constant.
+In PW the mapping has been removed.
+Double check this with DG/TD.

+- [ ] EfreeHarris seems to be problematic for hybrid functional calculations.

+- [ ] Geometry optimization: should not reset to random wavefunctions each time.
+This is particularly problematic for hybrid functionals, where the Phi iteration starts from the beginning.
+In principle, the wavefunction should be reset only if something goes wrong.
+  Furthermore, in this case the next ion move should start with PBE instead of Phi iteration.

 - [ ] Release DGDFT 1.0, and write a paper reporting the performance of PWDFT for hybrid functional calculations on multi-GPUs.